 Jaan Bai is a social enterprise restaurant that supports the Cambodian Children’s Trust and it serves delicious food.
 I wholeheartedly recommend the tasting menu which has three courses, wine and coffee for $18.50.
 You can choose between meat or vegetarian options and its delicious way to give something back to Cambodia.
 Make sure to book in advance for an evening.

 6. Beach clean on the islands

 The Apopo rats are African pouched rats that have been trained to sniff out landmines, and they’re very good at it!
 You can watch a demonstration (book in advance on their website) at their visitor centre in Siem Reap for a $5 donation.
 It’s a great cause to support as unexploded ordnance is a big problem in Cambodia and Laos as well as other countries in the world.

 Another important monument to the Cambodian genocide is the S-21 prison, now the Tuol Sleng Museum of Genocide in Phnom Penh.
 It feels even more real than the killing fields, especially as it’s such modern history that the prisoners are still alive.
 You can chat with the ex-prisoners as some of them sell books inside the prison grounds.

 9. Go for a seeing hands massage

 I believe Cambodia is a great place for trying new things and having incredible experiences, which I certainly did.
-The great thing about these ethical activities is that you are also giving back to the country you’re enjoying at the same time.
+The great thing about these ethical activities is that you are also giving back to the country at the same time.